AlexanderMac/bobr/README.md

 ## Usage

-`bobr` should be used in task runners, such as Gulp or Grunt.
-Below, the example of gulp task which run `bobr`:
+Bobr should be used in task runners, such as Gulp or Grunt.
+Below, the example of gulp task which run Bobr:
 ```js
 var gulp       = require('gulp');
 var bobr       = require('bobr');